Layering in the Pacific Northwest:

 When you are camping overnight, you have the gear you need for multiple days.
-When day-hiking in the winter, be sure to pack enough gear that you can protect yourself from cold without a fire if you have to stay out overnight.
-You should carry a fire-starter, but you should not assume a fire will be possible or safe, especially in some parts of the Cascades.
+When day-hiking in the winter, be sure to pack enough gear so that you can protect yourself from cold without a fire if you have to stay out overnight.
+You should carry a fire starter, but you should not assume a fire will be possible or safe, especially in some parts of the Cascades.
 It may be impossible to light a fire in winter conditions in some areas of the mountains because the snow can be too deep and wet.
-If you try to collect wood when the ground and trees are covered in deep snow you will likely get wet while failing to build a fire increasing your chances of hypothermia, or you may fall in a tree well and die.
+If you try to collect wood when the ground and trees are covered in deep snow you will likely get wet while failing to build a fire increasing your chances of hypothermia, or you may fall into a tree well and die.
 For those reasons, don’t rely on warmth from fires.
 Always pack layers that will keep you warm and dry.
 Fires are inefficient and unnecessary when you have the right gear, which is why we have never built fires on any of our backpacking trips at any time of the year.
 Correct layering is the key to being warm, dry, and comfortable while winter backpacking.

 I will try to get some more illustrative photos for this post and update it later.